LSST received its federal construction start in August of 2014. This website supports the LSST Project Office in its

 Perhaps the most hazardous task that people do is driving a vehicle.
 If you have to drive in Chile, you will need a valid license and you are encouraged to follow the local laws.
 Public roads are fairly well marked and speed limits are posted in km/hr.

 If you are in need to travel from La Serena to the LSST site on Cerro Pachon you should coordinate your travel with the LSST Chilean office to arrange transportation to the mountain.
 Again, if you are planning to drive a vehicle to the summit, you must recieve permission from the LSST Head of Safety and complete an online training module.
 Driving to the summit has specific hazards and contol measures that you should know about.
 Driving rented vehicles to the mountain is highly discouraged, if it is absolutely necessary to drive a rented vehicle to the mountain, you should also consider renting a SUV or truck and obtain a radio from the LSST Chilean office.
 In addition, you will need approval from the LSST Site Manager to obtain access to the LSST construction site.
 Company vehicles and shuttles have radios to contact observatory personnel if you are in need of help.
 If you do drive, the road to the AURA property turn off is paved and generally busy.
 Once you turn off the highway the road become gravel and is shown in white on the map below.
-When you arrive at the AURA property check point, you will be greeted by a security officer and he will ask you several questions about your need to access the site and present you with a brochure informing you of the hazards of the road and what to do if you need help.
+When you arrive at the AURA property check point, you will be greeted by a security officer and he will ask you several questions about your need to access the site.
+Print this brochure before driving in Chile.
+The brochure informs you of the hazards of the road and what to do if you need help.
 The security guards will be timing your drive for your safety, so please obey the posted speed limits and inform security personnel by radio that you have arrived at your destination.